-This paper is one of three papers presented at the SMIP01 Seminar that describe the in-progress development and anticipated contents of the document, Guidelines for Using Strong-Motion Data for Postearthquake Response and Postearthquake Structural Evaluation, to be published as the ATC-54 Report (ATC, in preparation).
+This paper is one of three papers presented at the SMIP02 Seminar that describe the inprogress development and anticipated contents of the document, Guidelines for Using Strong-Motion Data for Postearthquake Response and Postearthquake Structural Evaluation, to be published as the ATC-54 Report (ATC, in preparation).
 The focus of this paper is on the first of the two primary topics of the Guidelines discussed above - the use of computer-generated ground-motion maps, such as TriNet ShakeMaps, in post-earthquake response.
 The companion paper, "Guidelines for Utilizing Strong-Motion Data and ShakeMap Data in Post-Earthquake Response", by C. Rojahn, C.D.
 Comartin, and S.A.
 King provides an overview of the Guidelines, including the purpose, scope, development process, and contents.
-The second primary topic of the Guidelines for Utilization of Strong-Motion Data for Evaluation of Structures", by A.G.
-Brady and C. Rojahn.
+The second primary topic of the Guidelines - the use of strong-motion data for structural evaluation - is covered in the companion paper, "Guidelines for Utilization of Strong-Motion Data for Evaluation of Structures", by C. Rojahn, A.G.
+Brady, and C.D Comartin.

 This paper begins with a description of computer-generated ground-motion maps, in particular the TriNet ShakeMaps.
 The procedures for using ShakeMaps in post-earthquake response are discussed next, including how the procedures were developed, general principles and guidelines, essential information and basic steps, and limitation on the use of ShakeMaps.
-The Guidelines address ShakeMap applications for approximately ten areas of emergency response.
+The Guidelines address ShakeMap applications for approximately ten areas of post-earthquake response.
 Due to space limitations in this paper, the application description is limited to only one area - damaged buildings and safety inspections.